Family Thanksgiving Traditions to Start in 2024

 Friendsgiving: a new tradition on Thanksgiving Day

-Friendsgiving is a newer tradition where friends celebrate Thanksgiving together, usually with a potluck dinner.
-This is especially popular among people who may not be able to spend the holiday with their families.
-Friendsgiving can be celebrated on any day before or after the official Thanksgiving holiday.
+Friendsgiving is a newer Thanksgiving tradition where friends gather to celebrate the holiday together, usually with a potluck dinner.
+This is especially popular among people who may not be able to spend Thanksgiving with their families.

 Foods that are traditionally served at Thanksgiving dinner